CamJam756/CamJam756/README.md

 - 🌱 I’m currently learning in Java and Databases!
 - 📖 I'm interested in learning C, C#, and C++!
 - 💞️ I’m looking to collaborate on any project!
-- 🎮 Some of my Game Design skills include being able to work with: Photoshop, Maya Autodesk, Unreal Engine, Unity.
+- 🎮 Some of my Game Design skills include: Photoshop, Maya Autodesk, Unreal Engine, Unity.
-- 💻 Some of my Software Development skills include being able to work with: Python,JavaScript, HTML, CSS.
+- 💻 Some of my Software Development skills include: Python, JavaScript, HTML, CSS.
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/cameron-penney/

 <!---